 Kittens can make a mess sometimes, so pet-safe stain and odour removers are a must.

 Look for natural pet stain and odour removers with active enzymes that get rid of pet messes, like Nature's Miracle.
-Chemical cleaners simply cover up pet messes, but may not discourage them or another pet to make another “mess” on the same spot.
+Chemical cleaners simply cover up pet messes but may not discourage them or another pet from making another “mess” on the same spot.

 Collar and ID

 The best way to ensure your kitten makes it home from an impromptu neighbourhood stroll is if they can be quickly ID’d.

 If you plan to take your kitten out for adventures, then we recommend a cat leash and a cat harness.
 Your kitten may need some practice to get used to these accessories, but they will help you keep them safe on walks and outings.